thecloudnatives/dna/new-collective-members.md

 Currently there are 4 (founding) members: Jason, Catalin, Etienne and Hamish

-Our broader community consist of all the people present on Slack (~30 memebers).
+Our broader community consist of all the people present on Slack (~30 members).

 ## New community members (slack)

 - Every Slack/community member can propose new joiners for Slack (there are no strings attached)
 - Board members will send invites (we'll upgrade to premium soon)
 - Slack/community members will have access to all public channels and they decide if they wanna become full members

 ## Full members responsabilities and guiding principles

 - Every member must have their own BV (will be double checked with our accountant)